A Guide to Differences, Pros and Cons of Glass Jars and Their Recommended Usage

 - Crispy Lettuce with Italian Dressing, Eggs and Rice Cakes Side

 - Rocket Salad with Walnut, Honey and Pepper

 Mason jars also come with one side handle, and these types are perfect to be kept on your desk at work and just refilled with fresh fruit water, instead avoiding plastic or paper cups.
-They can also be used to make and present amazing and delicious cocktails or smoothies.
+I also use them to make amazing and delicious cocktails or fresh smoothies.
 As explained above, most of these mason jars cannot be used to serve hot drinks, as they are usually made of a thin glass better to keep drinks fresh, and to be lighter.

-Here are some refreshing drinks I have prepare using Mason Jars:
+Here are some examples of refreshing drinks I have prepared using Mason Jars:

 - Fresh Lemonade with Coriander leaves topping